adrianparker/adrianparker.github.io/content/posts/Cognitive-Reframing.md

 We did what we could.
 There's no tragedy, no deficiency, no one has a score card that says I didn't pass the Elsa exam.
 I did what I did and it was better than if I hadn't done it.
 That's how I choose to frame.

-If I can offer some advice, dear reader, add cognitive reframing to your toolkit.
+If I can offer some advice, dear reader, then I suggest you add cognitive reframing to your toolkit.

 Cognitive reframing is a powerful tool that can help you feel better and more positive about yourself and your life.
 Remember to focus on the positive memories, challenge your negative thoughts, and put things into perspective.
 With practice, you'll find that cognitive reframing becomes easier and more natural.

-Also, send little old folks Christmas cards, and eat biscuits while you listen to their stories.
+Also, send old folks Christmas cards, visit when you can, and eat biscuits while you listen to their stories.

 It doesn't matter how many times you didn't do it.
 All that matters is how many times you did.